Cooking On The Ranch

 What Is Pork Posole?

 Pozole (or Posole) simply translates to “hominy”.
 And pork pozole is a traditional soup or stew from Southwestern Cuisine.
 Hominy, is the backbone of this soup and pronounced “puh-soh-lay”.
-It’s a savory, hearty, rather soupy stew that is traditionally made with pork and chile peppers.
+It’s a savory, hearty, rather soupy stew.
+This classic Mexican and Southwestern recipe is traditionally made with pork and chile peppers.

 Why New Mexico Style Matters